wp-plugins/instagram-badges/README.txt

 == Changelog ==

+= 1.1.2 =
+* Update donate link, If you like this plugin, please consider buying me a cup of coffee.

 = 1.1.1 =
 * Update plugin description and page design on sparanoid.com, check it out: http://sparanoid.com/work/instagram-badges/ props @lianghai